Procarbazine, lomustine and vincristine (PCV)

 You usually have procarbazine, lomustine and vincristine as cycles of treatment.
 This means that you have the drugs and then a rest to allow your body to recover.

 Each cycle lasts about 42 days (6 weeks).
-You usually have up to 8 cycles.
-It might take around 12 months in total.
+You usually have up to 6 cycles.
+The treatment will stop sooner if the side effects are too bad, or the cancer progresses.

 You might have each cycle of treatment in the following way:

-• You have vincristine as a drip into your bloodstream (intravenously) over 10 minutes.
+- You have vincristine as a drip into your bloodstream (intravenously) over 10 to 15 minutes.

 You then start a new cycle of treatment.